-According to many traditional rabbis, there is a prohibition against hearing a woman’s voice during prayer – Is this really so?
+According to many traditional rabbis, there is a prohibition against hearing a woman’s voice during prayer – But is this really so?

 First, let’s look at a summary of the subject from the Encyclopaedia Judaica: